t-cun/AngularJS-Menu/README.md

 # AngularJS-Menu
 This project was created as part of a AngularJS [course](https://www.coursera.org/learn/angular-js) provided through Coursera.
 This repository contains code progress over the course of the material provided via video lectures and coding assignments.
 Additonally, the project has been remasked as well as additional features added, including firebase integration.
 Other tools that have used as part of the project include gulp and bower as well as npm.
+If you would like this project in action, visit [spiceshack.tcun.xyz](http://spiceshack.tcun.xyz) to take a look.

 <img height="100" align="left" src="https://s3.amazonaws.com/media-p.slid.es/uploads/hugojosefson/images/86267/angularjs-logo.png">